 2007 In 2007, the old polo clubhouse was knocked down to make way for a new junior building.
 The Cambridge junior teams celebrated their new home by winning all five 8th-Open grade WJSA knockout trophies, a first for both Cambridge and the WJSA.
 The U-19s won the Satellite Group at the national youth tournament in Napier, beating Dunedin Technical 2-1 in the final.

-2008 The club’s main senior clubrooms survived a tornado in late 2008 but suffered damage to walls, roof and windows, while shattered glass was sprayed over the nearby number one pitch.
+2008 The club’s main senior clubrooms survived a tornado on October 17, 2008, but suffered damage to walls, roof and windows, while shattered glass was sprayed over the nearby number one pitch.
 Other sports clubs and community groups came to help the club and helped it rebuild.
 Cambridge won the 2008 Waikato Cup.

 2009 The club’s U-19 team were runners-up in the Satellite Group at the national youth tournament in Napier, losing the final 1-0 to Dunedin.